 In most cases, HSCT offers the only long-term cure for SCID.
 HSCT aims to replace the faulty immune system with an immune system from a healthy donor.
 Stem cells, from which all the cells of the immune system develop, can be obtained from healthy bone marrow (bone marrow transplantation; BMT), or in some cases, from umbilical cord blood or donor blood.
 Bone marrow, blood or umbilical cord blood can be taken from a suitable, healthy donor and given by transfusion into a vein to a child with SCID.

 An HSCT is not an operation like a heart or kidney transplant.
-Stem cells contained in the donor bone marrow are able to find their way from the bloodstream to your child’s bone marrow, where they start to produce healthy blood cells.
+Stem cells contained in the donor bone marrow are able to find their way from the bloodstream to the child’s bone marrow, where they start to produce healthy blood cells.
 An HSCT does involve a number of risks, and complications can arise afterwards – some of which are temporary, others of which can be lifethreatening.

-You will have the opportunity to discuss this in detail with an immunologist and transplant consultant on several occasions.
+Families will have the opportunity to discuss this in detail with an immunologist and transplant consultant on several occasions.
 Soon after the diagnosis of SCID is confirmed, blood samples will be collected from members of the family to determine the tissue type of each member.
 If a family member is found to have an identical tissue type to the affected baby, they will be selected to be the donor.
 There is a 1 in 4 (25 per cent) chance that full siblings will have identical tissue types.
 If there is no suitable family donor an unrelated donor will be sought from the worldwide donor registries.

 Donating bone marrow involves having a general anaesthetic but it is a relatively minor procedure.
 Donating stem cells obtained from blood involves taking some preparatory medication (which is given by injection) and undergoing a procedure known as ‘apheresis’.
 Both types of donation involve minimal risk to the donor.